shenzuzhenwang/kubeovn-multivpc/internal/ecmp/README.md

 # Bucket-Based ECMP
 We have modified and recompiled OVS and OVN to implement Bucket-Based ECMP.

-The main modifications are as follows:
+Some modifications are as follows:

 In OVN: lib/actions.c
 ```c